• About

 Elderflowers are a go-to diaphoretic and are often recommended along with yarrow for fevers.
 They have a delicious floral flavor that’s stellar in tea and syrups.
 You can make elderflower tea on its own or combine it with other cooling herbs.
 Elderflower and borage pair especially well, but they would also go nicely with hibiscus, rose, or other herbs.

-They’re also super fun to forage!
+They’re also super fun to forage for making wild tea!
 Here’s what to know about elderflower identification.

 You can get dried elderflowers in smaller and larger quantities loose or in bagged tea.